Shoal Pond Valley – Pemigewasset Wilderness, New Hampshire

 Stormy Weather, Bondcliff – White Mountains, NH

 Perspective, Pemigewasset Wilderness – One of the challenges of a photographer focused on the New England environment is finding a different perspective of locations that have been photographed thousands of times.
-I approach this issue by focusing on entire areas, such as the Pemigewasset Wilderness, and not just one popular location in the Pemigewasset Wilderness.
+I approach this issue by focusing on entire areas, such as the Pemigewasset Wilderness, and not just one popular location within the Pemigewasset Wilderness.
 The included photos show a perspective of the 45,000 acre Pemigewasset Wilderness you may have never seen.

-The above shot of a hiker surrounded by storm clouds on New Hampshire's Bondcliff Mountain shows a side of the wilderness some do not see.
+The above shot of a hiker surrounded by storm clouds on New Hampshire's Bondcliff Mountain shows a side of the wilderness some don't see.
 Most photos from Bondcliff show the scenic landscape.
 And there is nothing wrong with this, but so many scenic shots exist that a stormy weather shot will make the viewer look twice.